compomics/ms2rescore/README.md

 Modular and user-friendly platform for AI-assisted rescoring of peptide identifications

-> ⚠️ Note: This is the documentation for the fully redeveloped version 3.0 of MS²Rescore, which is
+> ⚠️ Note: This is the documentation for the fully redeveloped version 3.0 of MS²Rescore, While
-> now in the beta stage.
-While MS²Rescore 3.0 has been drastically improved over the previous
+> MS²Rescore 3.0 has been drastically improved over the previous version, you might run into some
-> version, you might run into some unforeseen issues.
-Please report any issues you encounter on the
+> unforeseen issues.
+Please report any issues you encounter on the [issue tracker][issues] or post
-> [issue tracker][issues] or post your questions on the [GitHub Discussions][discussions] forum.
+> your questions on the [GitHub Discussions][discussions] forum.

 ## About MS²Rescore